srobo/volunteer-emails/SR2022/2022-01-20-competition-volunteer-signup.md

 ---
 to: All Volunteers
-subject: Help run the SR2022 Competition event (dates finalised)
+subject: Sign up to volunteer at the competition (full details)
 ---

 Hi,